 - Please read past issues of VQR before submitting your work so you have a clear sense of our editorial focus.
 A portion of every issue is freely available on this site.
 Or you can purchase a recent issue at your local newsstand or bookstore, or directly from us.

-- Submissions are limited to two prose pieces and four poems every six months.
+- Submissions are limited to one prose piece and four poems per reading period.
 Due to the large number of submissions we receive, we have to place a limit on submission of new work until six months after your last submission, regardless of whether we have made a decision on your most recently submitted work.

 - If work you have submitted to us is accepted elsewhere, please notify us immediately.